rake-compiler/rake-compiler-dock/README.md

 This is kind of successor of [rake-compiler-dev-box](https://github.com/tjschuck/rake-compiler-dev-box).
 It is wrapped as a gem for easier setup, usage and integration and is based on lightweight Docker containers.
-It is also more reliable, since the underlying docker images are sematic versioned and kept unchanged while building.
+It is also more reliable, since the underlying docker images are versioned and kept unchanged while building.

 ## Installation